-These exits do not allow you to affect the result of the sign-on or sign-off, but notify you when the userid associated with a terminal changes.
-The exits are further described in the CICS Customization Guide.
+These exits do not allow you to affect the result of the sign-on or sign-off, but notify you when the user ID associated with a terminal changes.
+The exits are further described in Global user exit programs.

 Part 8.
 Problem determination